 - Place the fresh cutting upright in the filled jar.

-- Place the jar in a spot anywhere in the house exposed to plenty of indirect light.
+- Place the jar in a spot anywhere in the house exposed to plenty of bright indirect light.

-- Monitor your plant regularly and keep changing the water in the jar after every week or so.
+- Monitor your plant regularly and keep changing the water in the jar every week or so.

 - After the spider plantlets grow about an inch or two, transfer them to a smaller pot containing well-drained soil.